 Recently, I was at the Pune Airport to pick up some guests in the morning.
 The first thing I noticed was the long snaking queue on the approach road (which usually isn’t the case) with a traffic cop making a hash of things (no surprises there).

 When I *finally* entered the premises after being on that road for 15 minutes, there was a guy at a parking meter who handed me a slip.
-Now I’d not been to the airport for a while and was unaware of this new parking system.
-That slip, which is time-stamped as you get it, allows you a grand total of FIVE MINUTES in which you have to pick up the passengers, load their luggage, and head out of the airport premises.
+Now I’d not been to the airport for a while and was unaware of this new Pune airport parking system.
+That slip, which is time-stamped when issued, allows you a grand total of FIVE MINUTES in which you have to pick up the passengers, load their luggage, and head out of the airport premises.

 Also, the attendants there are a bunch of thugs or the bouncer variety, and this guy started hammering on the car bonnet and window when I refused to pay.
 If it weren’t for the guests in the car, I was all set to argue things out with him or call the supervisor into the fray.
 Informing the traffic cop outside of this attendant’s behaviour had no effect (“we have no jurisdiction on airport parking”).